 Whether you’re about to graduate from HLS or you’re preparing for a summer job, you’ve got legal research options.
 Read on for information about the big three databases and beyond.

 RETURNING STUDENTS’ SUMMER USE: You may use your HLS Bloomberg Law account for any purpose, including research for employers.

 If you haven’t already signed up for a Bloomberg Law account and would like to do so, go to www.bloomberglaw.com/activate (use your Harvard email.
 No activation code is necessary).
 If you have any questions, contact the Bloomberg Law 24/7 Help Desk at 1-888-560-BLAW or [email protected].
-You can also contact our representative, Brendan Greally.
+You may also contact our representative, Warda Khan.

 RETURNING STUDENTS’ SUMMER USE: You have free unlimited use of your HLS Lexis Advance account during the summer, whether you’re clerking, interning, externing or at a firm.
+No registration is required.
 (Keep in mind that you may be required to use a different ID when researching for a client.
 Be sure to check with your employer.)

-If you have any questions, please contact our representative, Becky Ehrlichman.
+If you have any questions, please contact our representative, Stacy Sanchez.

 RETURNING STUDENTS’ SUMMER USE: You can use Thomson Reuters products, including Westlaw and Practical Law, over the summer for non-commercial research.
 You can turn to these resources to gain understanding and build confidence in your research skills, but you cannot use them in situations where you are billing a client.
 You do not have to do anything to gain access to these tools over the summer.
 Examples of permissible uses for your academic password include the following:

 - Summer coursework

 - Research assistant assignments

 - Clinical work